Scaling limits of Markov branching trees with applications to Galton-Watson and random unordered trees: Preliminaries on self-similar fragmentations and trees

-A subset $B\subset \N$ is said to admit an asymptotic frequency if the limit exists.
+exists.
 It is then denoted by $|B|$.
-It is a well-known fact, due to Kingman, that if $\pi$ is a random partition of $\N$ with distribution invariant under the action of permutations (simply called exchangeable partition), then a.s.\ every block of $\pi$ admits an asymptotic frequency.
-The law of $\pi$ is then given by the paintbox construction of next section, for some probability measure $\nu$.
-We let $|\pi|^\da\in \sd$ be the non-increasing rearrangement of the sequence $(|\pi_i|,i\geq 1)$.
-The exchangeable partition $\pi$ is called {\em proper} if $\sum_{i=1}^{b(\pi)}|\pi_i|=1$, which is equivalent to the fact that $\pi$ has a.s.\ no singleton blocks.
+It is a well-known fact, due to Kingman, that if $\pi$ is a random partition of $\N$ with distribution invariant under the action of permutations (simply called exchangeable partition), then a.s. every block of $\pi$ admits an asymptotic frequency.
+We then let $|\pi|^\da\in\sd$ be the nonincreasing rearrangement of the sequence $(|\pi_i|,i\geq1)$.
+The exchangeable partition $\pi$ is called \textit{proper} if $\sum_{i=1}^{b(\pi)}|\pi_i|=1$, which is equivalent to the fact that $\pi$ has a.s. no singleton blocks.\vadjust{\goodbreak}